Python API

 Does table footer contain expected text

-locator element locator for the table
+locatorelement locator for the tableexpectedexpected text in table footerExample:

 ${res} | Does Table Footer Contain | //table | Sum |